web3privacy/web3privacy/README.md

 - [okSign](https://www.oksign.app) - Create, Sign and Save eSignatures with smart contracts and permissioned NFTs.
 - [Literully](https://literully.com) - a decentralized voting platform that allows users to create and participate in voting on any topic, all without giving up their privacy or control over their data ([Docs](https://docs.literully.com/articles/))
 - [WireMin](https://wiremin.org/#/) - a decentralised social network
+- [Bermuda](https://www.bmda.io) - next-gen private utility dApp for sending legal, anonymous transactions of multiple ERC-20 tokens.
+- [Privacy Pools](https://www.privacypools.com) - allow you to generate a brand new Ethereum address that is completely unlinkable to any prior transaction history.
+But our privacy-preserving technology does much more than that. ([GitHub](https://github.com/ameensol/privacy-pools))

 ## OS
 ![alt text](https://github.com/Msiusko/web3privacy/blob/main/static-assets/OS.png?raw=true)